MasteryEducation/SecuritiesExamsMastery.ca/content/csc/21/2/index.md

 - [x] Both of the above
 - [ ] None of the above

-> **Explanation:** Backfill bias occurs when performance data is not reported until after a track record of good results is established, potentially skewing average returns upward.
-Survivorship bias occurs when poor-performing funds drop out of the database.
+> **Explanation:**( Backfill bias occurs when performance data is not reported until after a track record of good results is established, potentially skewing average returns upward.
+Survivorship bias occurs when poor-performing funds drop out of the database.)

----

 ### A strategy with “variable beta” implies: